Okuhle2022/Digital-Portfolio/README.md

 ## Interview Skills
 One of the activities in the **Interview Skills** course was to learn and apply the key concepts that would make the candidate a sucessful interviewee.
 Basically, this job was about me going through real-world scenerio roles and figuring out what would be my best reactions to common interview questions in a confident and proffectional manner.

-Firstly, I went through the reasons behind interviews and why it is very important to get to know the company before an interview, and also found out the **CAR**( Content,Action, Result) formula as one of the most used
+Firstly, I went through the reasons behind interviews and why it is very important to get to know the company before an interview, and also found out the **CAR**( Content,Action, Result) formula as one of the most used to structure effective answers.
+By using the methosa given, i finished the quiz with a perfect score, which is a clear indication of my through comprehension of the principles of a job interview.
+This workshop was a great confidence booster for me as i learned how to express my ideas clearly, demonstrate my strngths, and talk about my weeknesses in a frindly way.
+Now , i am convinced that i can handle the next interview with the right mix of professionalism, being reue to my self, and being well prepared.